 Submitting your alt media requests as early as possible makes it more likely you will receive all of your alternative media material prior to the start of a semester.
 Once the course materials are announced for any course in which you are enrolled, immediately submit an alt media request.
 DSP will send you an email acknowledging receipt and stating scheduled completion date.

 Course Materials Not Yet Available?

 Ask for Help if Classes Start in Six Weeks & Course Materials Not Yet Available.
 The University is aware that course instructors do not always identify course materials six weeks or more before classes start, and that materials are not always available as soon as they are announced.
 If six weeks prior to the start of the semester, course materials have not yet been announced/made available for a course in which you are enrolled, submit an Alt Media Notice.
-The instructor will be contacted to attempt to expedite identification and availability of course materials.
+The instructor will be contacted to attempt to expedite the identification and availability of course materials.

 What is an Alt Media Notice?
-You may email an Alt Media Notice if it is six weeks (or less) before start of class and the reason you have not submitted materials to DSP is:
+You may email an Alt Media Notice if it is six weeks (or less) before the start of class and the reason you have not submitted materials to DSP is:

 - The course instructor has not yet announced course textbooks/course reader.